 Creek at Buzzard Roost.

-Shawnee National Forest, Illinois: C+ (including automatic bias against my original home state Illinois)
+Shawnee National Forest, Illinois: C+ (includes automatic bias against my original home state Illinois)

 Hoosier National Forest, Indiana: C